THIS ARTICLE IS POWERED BY

 The simplicity of South Indian foods cannot be found in any other cuisine.
 Its perfume and taste have captured the hearts of many people.
 The most appealing yet enticing aspect of this food is its insatiable desire.

-Chef Vinayak Patil, Corporate Chef of Shiv Sagar Group and Executive Chef at Butterfly High says
+Chef Vinayak Patil, Corporate Chef of Shiv Sagar Group and Executive Chef at Shiv Sagar says

 Traditional spices always have a deeper flavor.
 And yes, South Indians from Mumbai can eat spicy foods from South India”.